How Do I Join?

 Photos of Walt, his family and his animators cover the walls from the front door all the way to the well stocked marble bar.

 The bartender doesn't ask what you want as he's already began preparing it the moment he saw you walk in.

 Many of these photos were taken on Dec.
 5th, 2012, Walt's 111th birthday.

 Special pieces from the Disney Archives are frequently on display

 If you watch this photo carefully, you may just see Snow White begin to move!

 Walt never liked looking back, he would tell his friends that once a film was in the can it was time to move forward.
-Walt's spirit is ever present in 1901.
+Walt's spirit is ever present within the lounge.
 If you're patient, you may catch a glimpse of his shadow!